open-mmlab/mmdetection/docs/getting_started.md

 ==============================
 ```

-**Note**: This tool is still experimental and we do not guarantee that the number is correct.
-You may well use the result for simple comparisons, but double check it before you adopt it in technical reports or papers.
+**Note**: This tool is still experimental and we do not guarantee that the
+ number is absolutely correct.
+You may well use the result for simple
+  comparisons, but double check it before you adopt it in technical reports or papers.

 1. FLOPs are related to the input shape while parameters are not.
 The default
  input shape is (1, 3, 1280, 800).